Pop (train)

-The ETR 103 and ETR 104 are electric multiple units built by Alstom in Savigliano They belong to the Coradia Stream family, and are intended for the regional railway services of various Italian companies.
-It is used by many Italian railway companies; Trenitalia has most of this type of train in its fleet, other operators also use the trains such as Trenord, Tper, and Ferrotramviaria.
+The ETR 103, ETR 104, ETR 108, and ETR 204 are electric multiple units built by Alstom in Savigliano.
+They belong to the Coradia Stream family and are intended for the regional railway services of various Italian companies.
+It is used by many Italian railway companies; Trenitalia has most of this type of train in its fleet, other operators also use the trains such as Trenord, Tper, Ferrovie del Sud Est and Ferrotramviaria.
 All operators except Trenitalia use the Pop commercial name.
 Trenitalia retired the name in November 2024.
 Trenord still uses the nickname Donizetti for their ETR 204 trains.

 Overview

 History

 Alstom and Trenitalia made a framework agreement in August 2016 to manufacture 150 3-car and 4-car trains.
 Mock-ups were first shown in 2017 (alongside the related NS ICNG) and at InnoTrans in 2018.
 The ETR 103 and ETR 104 entered service in December 2019 with Trenitalia and the ETR.204 entered service with Trenord in 2020.

 In April 2023 Alstom and Trenitalia made a framework agreement to modify existing frame contracts to manufacture a faster, 8-car train which will receive the ETR.108 designation.

 In November 2024 the trains received a new Regionale paint scheme for the Trenitalia brand of the same name that was launched the month prior.
 The Pop name was retired with the introduction of the new scheme.